 Quick verdict

-Choose Gamma if you need quick polished presentations.
-Choose Jan if you prioritize privacy-conscious users wanting a simple local ai chat app.
+Choose Gamma if your daily work is mostly AI presentations, docs and webpages from a prompt.
+Choose Jan if your daily work is mostly open-source ChatGPT alternative that runs entirely on your machine.
 Gamma scores higher in user reviews (4.4 vs 4.3).
 Both offer free tiers — try each before committing.

 Gamma